w3c/ServiceWorker/explainer.md

 be all that's *technically* necessary to build a programmatic offline solution.
-It would, however, be a royal pain in the ass to use -- either because developers would need to make or find large-ish libraries to managed fetching/storing/retreiving resources or because XHR doesn't provie all the power that's strictly necessary.
+It would, however, be a royal pain in the ass to use -- either because developers would need to make or find large-ish libraries to managed fetching/storing/retreiving resources or because XHR doesn't provide all the power that's strictly necessary.

 This is where the global `caches` map comes in.
 Each Controller has a global